 Step 7: Create a Rock Border

 Build a rock border to contain the mulch.
-Dig a trench 1 to 2 inches deep around the tree along the marks to seat the rocks.
+Dig a trench 1 to 2 inches deep around the tree along the marks to seat the rocks, being careful not to damage too many tree roots.
 Make the trench the same width as the average width of the border rocks, for example, 6 inches.

 Step 8: Position Border Rocks